Para leer este hoja informativa en español, presione aquí.

 Studies have shown that, in the general population, women are two times more likely to be depressed than men.
 While it is not clear why women suffer from depression much more than men, there are several possible reasons.
 One reason used to explain the high rate of depression among women is the burden many women bear as the primary caregiver for family members.
 Often, women will care for others and not care properly for themselves.
 Other reasons that women may feel depressed include having a lower household income, less education, and less social support.
 These are all major life stressors that can affect your overall well-being and lead to depression.

-There is also a strong link between violence against women – be it physical, sexual, or emotional – and depression, post-traumatic stress, and suicide attempts.
+There is also a strong link between abuse of women – be it physical, sexual, or emotional – and depression, post-traumatic stress, and suicide attempts.
 The World Health Organization reported in 2013 that women who experienced domestic or intimate partner violence were twice as likely to become depressed as women who did not experience any violence.

 Many women living with HIV also experience large life stressors such as racial discrimination, poverty, violence, and single parenthood, which can lead to depression.
-An HIV diagnosis can simply add to this burden and to the chances of developing depression.
+An HIV diagnosis can simply add to this burden and make it more likely that a woman develops depression.

 As HIV treatments have improved, there are more and more older women living with HIV.
 Growing older often involves its own life challenges, such as chronic disease, disability, or the loss of loved ones.
 These life changes can lead to feelings of sadness or depression.
 One study showed that more than six in ten women living with HIV from 50 to 76 years old suffered from depression.